-In my opinion, to truly understand someone else’s problems is to live in their head for a while and monitor every thought and their views about certain topics.
+In my opinion, to truly understand someone else’s problems is to live in their head for a while and monitor their thoughts and views about specific topics.
 Fiction helps you do that on a deeper level.

 And, as I said, fiction just presents you with the info.
-You have to interpret it as you please, which greatly benefits your cognitive thinking.
+You must interpret it as you please, significantly benefiting your cognitive thinking.

 Some of us have imagined — however briefly — what to do in case of an apocalypse, Zombies invading the earth, or how to fight vampires.
 But 99% have never witnessed an apocalypse and will never witness one.
-We are taught how to imagine strange scenarios and how to deal with them — such as what to do when one is shot accidentally or how to start a fire without having matches.
+So instead, we are taught how to imagine strange scenarios and deal with them — such as what to do when one is shot accidentally or how to start a fire without having matches.

 One reason why fiction is better than non-fiction is that we do not set out to be educated.
 Mostly, we pursue entertainment and get educated along the line.
 Of course, everyone with a funny teacher will know this is an effective form of teaching, but you often get carried away in the laughter.